Chinon CE-5: Specifications

 The camera had a Pentax K mount (addressed to in the specifications as the Chinon "universal mount") with which its lenses were mounted.
 3 autofocus pins were present upon the top-left of the mount, which the autofocus lenses interfaced with.
 These autofocus lenses were rather heavy and depended upon their own large, lens-mounted motors.

 The camera had two modes: aperture-priority and full manual.
-The shutter speeds ranged from 4 to 1/2000 seconds (steplessly) in aperture priority mode and 2 to 1/2000 seconds in manual mode, in addition to a "bulb" mode.
+The shutter speeds ranged from 4 to 1/2000 seconds (stepless) in aperture priority mode and 2 to 1/2000 seconds in manual mode, in addition to a "bulb" mode.
 The shutter was controlled electronically in both modes; and was a Seiko electromagnetic metal focal plane shutter.
 A multiple exposure switch was also incorporated into the camera, alongside a 5 or 10 second self-timer.

 The CE-5 was shipped with a full ground glass screen along with a split image range finder and a microprism collar to aid focusing.
 Other screens were made available.

 An "X sync" flash hotshoe was incorporated, with contacts especially for the Chinon range of dedicated flashes.